Let’s start by the beginning: what does VAT stand for?

 The Ministry of Finance made a calendar with all the different payment and return periods.

-Some professions that do not send a lot of invoices (think of butchers, bakers, small business owners, hairdressers, etc.) and whose turnover does not exceed 750,000EUR can opt for a flat rate VAT scheme.
-In this case, VAT is computed based on purchased goods, not turnover.
+Some professions that do not send a lot of invoices (think of butchers, bakers, small business owners, hairdressers, etc.) and whose turnover does not exceed 750,000EUR can opt for a lump sum VAT scheme.

 As stated earlier you have to send in a list of all your taxable customers on the 31st of March, every year.
 You can do this via Intervat, and the tutorial on how to do this is located here, follow “Welkomstpagina / Verzending via scherm / Nieuw / Klantenlisting”